-Chadwick is COO, co-founder, and director of NABEA’s DC chapter.
+Chadwick is President, co-founder, and Webmaster.
 After graduating Harvard University in 2013, Chadwick began his career as a project manager in South Korea at Samsung Electronics and later went on to volunteer at a non-profit organization in Japan.
 Overall, he has lived and worked in Asia for over four years and co-founded NABEA with the aim of encouraging members of the black community to break out of their comfort zones and study/work in the Indo-Pacific.
 Chadwick works on operations, programming, and communications within NABEA.

 Favorite Dish in Asia: Tsukemen (Japan)

-Khyle Eastin’s professional and academic interest areas include China’s national security and foreign policy developments, with a specific emphasis on its activities in outer space and the Arctic, and interests in the Middle East region.
-Eastin has studied and lived in China and the Middle East (Amman and Jerusalem).
-He served as a Peace Corps volunteer in China, where he taught English at Sichuan University of Science & Engineering.
+As CRO of NABEA, Khyle Eastin’s primary responsibility is to conduct research in support of the organization’s mission and goals.
+Khyle’s professional areas of interest and expertise include China’s national security and foreign policy development, with a specific emphasis on its activities in outer space and the Arctic, and interests in the Middle East region.
+Eastin has studied and lived in China and the Middle East, and served as a Peace Corps volunteer in China.
 He holds an M.A. in Asian Studies from Georgetown University’s School of Foreign Service, and a B.A. in International Relations from Pomona College.

 Favorite Dish in Asia: Adobo (Philippines)

 Alex Foote graduated in 2015 from Harvard College with a bachelor’s in East Asian Studies, and from London School of Economics and Political Science in 2016 with an MSc in Environment and Development.
 The past 10 years she’s focused on social and environmental issues in China through research and volunteer work.
 She worked in New York for a China-based recycled paper and pulp manufacturer, managing post-merger integration projects, and recently joined the sustainability department at PepsiCo.
-She works on website design and New York programming within NABEA.
+She works on education-related programming within NABEA.